 The borderline-compulsive need to be constantly online is a good thing for you.
 Millennials use hotel internet to post live updates and “teaser” pictures during a trip, drumming up hype for the full online photo album that’ll come later.

-Attracting Millennial travellers to your hotel your this summer is a bit like building yourself a marketing team: their friends, family, and everyone who follows them online will know about your hotel through them.
+Attracting millennial travellers to your hotel this summer is a bit like building yourself a marketing team: their friends, family, and everyone who follows them online will know about your hotel through them.
 And the artistic, flattering images they post on social media in their thinly-veiled, my-holiday-is-better-than-yours competition can only work to your benefit.
 Just encourage them to tag your hotel in the posts, or even post them right on your social media page.

 They’re also inspired by what’s online